csci-1301/csci-1301.github.io/labs/Rectangle/readme.md

 Still, just to use it at least once, rename every instance of `width` into `m_width` and see how it feels.
 Compile and run your program.
 What do you observe?
 Either undo this modification or rename `length` into `m_length` (you have to be consistent!).
 #.
 Change the name of one of the accessor methods in `Rectangle.cs` without changing it in `Program.cs`.
 Compile and run your program.
 What do you observe?
 Undo your modification.
 #.
 What has this section taught you about variable and method names within `.cs` files and across `.cs` files within the same project?
-What about naming is important to the compiler, and what is only important to the programmmer?
+What about naming is important to the compiler, and what is only important to the programmer?

 <!--
 You can find a good summary of the pro and cons underscore Vs this